Crossing the Pacific: The Asian American Experience in U.S. Society and Discourse

 This duality is illustrated by comparing photographer Kapulani Landgrafʻs portrait of Haunani-Kay Trask with a superimposed text reading, “We are not American.
 He Hawaiʻi Au Mau Au Mau,” with Dorothea Lange’s iconic 1942 photograph of Wanto & Co. grocery store in Oakland, California titled, “I am an American.”
 Side-by-side, the photographs demonstrate literal and visual contradictions in how Asian Americans claim American belonging, while Native Hawaiians reject it.
 The tensions emanating from the two images capture palpable frictions in the telling and documenting of Asian American and Kānaka ʻŌiwi histories, adding to the contentious AANHPI naming and grouping.

-As scholars, community organizers, artists, writers and policy makers invested in the health of AANHPI communities, this tension is something we must reckon with in order to move toward the goal of collective liberation and cross-racial solidarities, just as the Asian American Movement hoped to achieve.
+As scholars, community organizers, artists, writers, and policymakers invested in the health of AANHPI communities, this tension is something we must reckon with in order to move toward the goal of collective liberation and cross-racial solidarities, just as the Asian American Movement hoped to achieve.
 As global society increasingly relies on pictures and videos, images become the central mode of evidence and truth-telling in the digital age.
 I remain curious to see how Asian Americans express themselves through artistic endeavors in this near future, as they actively create and influence what will be remembered tomorrow.

 The Power of Asian American Voters in the Presidential Election